 These types of back problems can result in

 chronic pain and sometimes even paralysis.
 Doctors often need to perform surgery to treat the underlying medical condition, and recovery can be slow.

 If you’ve suffered a rear-end collision, you should know that legal compensation is available to help cover medical costs.

 This compensation might come in the form of a settlement or a jury verdict.
-Please contact PhillyLaw, LLC, today to schedule a free case evaluation at 215-515-2050 or send us an email.
+Please contact PhillyLaw, LLC, today to schedule a free case evaluation at give us a call or send us an email.